openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 ## Logging
 It is recommended to use [Apache log4cxx](https://logging.apache.org/log4cxx/index.html) for OpenMPF Component logging.
 Components using log4cxx should not configure logging themselves.
-The component executor will configure log4cxx globally.
+The Component Executor will configure log4cxx globally.
 Components should call `log4cxx::Logger::getLogger("<componentName>")` to a get a reference to the logger.
-If you are using a different logging framework, you should make sure its behavior is similar to how the component executor configures log4cxx as described below.
+If you are using a different logging framework, you should make sure its behavior is similar to how the Component Executor configures log4cxx as described below.

 The following log LEVELs are supported: `FATAL, ERROR, WARN,  INFO,  DEBUG, TRACE`.
 The `LOG_LEVEL` environment variable can be set to one of the log levels to change the logging